How to Dispose of Concrete: All Options Compared (2026)

 How do you dispose of concrete?

-You can dispose of concrete by taking it to a concrete recycling or C&D (construction and demolition) facility, renting a dumpster (checking weight limits carefully), hiring a junk removal service, or listing it free on Craigslist/Facebook Marketplace.
-Concrete is heavy — 1 cubic yard weighs about 4,000 lbs — so weight charges are a major cost factor.
+You can dispose of concrete by taking it to a concrete recycling or C&D (construction and demolition) facility, renting a dumpster, hiring a junk removal service, or listing it free on Craigslist/Facebook Marketplace.
+According to the Portland Cement Association, standard concrete weighs approximately 4,050 lbs per cubic yard (150 lbs per cubic foot) — making it one of the heaviest materials in construction.
+Weight surcharges are a major cost factor when using dumpsters.

 How much does it cost to dispose of concrete?